sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 > NOTE: the `kubernetes_version` must be one of the versions available in the roles.

+> IMPORTANT: all the nodes must be in Ready status before running the upgrade.

 First you need to upgrade the control plane with the `55.upgrade-control-plane.yml` playbook with:

 ```bash